personal-security/easy-sdk-go/README.md

 # easy-sdk-go [![Build Status](https://travis-ci.com/personal-security/easy-sdk-go.svg?branch=main)](https://travis-ci.com/personal-security/easy-sdk-go)

-A set of simple functions to make life easier.
+This is a mini library that contains some functions that make our life easier.
+If you have something to add, make a pull request or write.

 ## Install